canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 Configuration sources
 =====================

-User-data, meta-data, network-config (optional), and vendor-data (optional) may be sourced from one of several possible locations, either locally or remotely.
+User-data, meta data, network config (optional), and vendor data (optional) may be sourced from one of several possible locations, either locally or remotely.